 Although individual questions on an exam may receive scores lower than 55, the lowest final course grade entered on student transcripts and computed into the GPA will be a 55.

-JD students who fail a bar-tested subject twice will be dismissed from the program.
+JD students who fail a required course twice will be dismissed from the program.